 Compiling adder v0.1.0 (file:///projects/add/adder)

-Finished dev [unoptimized + debuginfo] target(s) in 10.18s
+Finished `dev` profile [unoptimized + debuginfo] target(s) in 10.18s

 The top-level Cargo.lock now contains information about the dependency of add_one on rand.
 However, even though rand is used somewhere in the workspace, we can’t use it in other crates in the workspace unless we add rand to their Cargo.toml files as well.
 For example, if we add use rand; to the adder/src/main.rs file for the adder package, we’ll get an error: